feathersjs/docs/api/services.md

 ### .mixin(mixin)

-`service..mixin(mixin) -> service` allows to extend the functionality of a service.
+`service.mixin(mixin) -> service` allows to extend the functionality of a service.
 For more information see the [Uberproto](https://github.com/daffl/uberproto) project page.

 ### .on(eventname, listener)